microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 ## Summary

 Fluent v9 is currently lacking a defined browser support matrix so this RFC proposes a set of major browser versions compatible with the library to act as the source of truth.
 As mentioned below, Fluent developers are expected to conform to these browsers and ensure no incompatible syntax, browser APIs or CSS features are introduced to the library.
-Consumers who require older browser support that aren't covered in this matrix are responsible for performing downlevel transpilations and/or using polyfills themselves.
+Also, Fluent will not be providing polyfills for features that we expect our browser matrix to already support (i.e. ResizeObserver, ES2019 features, etc.) so consumers who need to support older browsers are expected to handle that case themselves.

 ## Problem Statement